arrrrny/zikzak_share_handler/zikzak_share_handler/README.md

 ```

 ## Attributions
-This package is the fork of the share_handler package https://pub.dev/packages/share_handler In the emergency case of the original package not working on IOS, I decided to  fork it and make the necessary changes to make it work on IOS.
+This package is the fork of the share_handler package https://pub.dev/packages/share_handler

+In the emergency case of the original package not working on IOS 18, I decided to  fork it and make the necessary changes to make it work on IOS 18 and Xcode 16.

+Special thanks to the original author of the share_handler package - https://github.com/JoshJuncker and the contributors of the share_handler package https://github.com/ShoutSocial/share_handler
-Special thanks to the contributors of the receive_sharing_intent package from which I garnered a lot of code/logic and built thereon - https://github.com/KasemJaffer/receive_sharing_intent.
-It seemed to not be maintained and not responsive to issues/feature requests, hence the new package.
+Special thanks to the contributors of the receive_sharing_intent package from which previous author garnered a lot of code/logic and built thereon - https://github.com/KasemJaffer/receive_sharing_intent.

+It seemed to not be maintained and not responsive to issues/feature requests, hence the new package again.